-Construction of the new Leading Edge Data Centre facility in Mayfield West has begun.
+Construction of the new Leading Edge Data Center facility in Mayfield West has begun.

-The $20 million data centre project, developed in partnership with Ausgrid, will boost jobs, create much-needed network infrastructure and strengthen the digital economy of the Newcastle and the greater Hunter region.
+The $20 million data center project, developed in partnership with Ausgrid, will boost jobs, create much-needed network infrastructure and strengthen the digital economy of the Newcastle and the greater Hunter region.

-Chief executive officer of Leading Edge Data Centres Chris Thorpe said the groundbreaking was a significant milestone for regional cities.
+Chief executive officer of Leading Edge Data Centers Chris Thorpe said the groundbreaking was a significant milestone for regional cities.

 “This is a great leap forward towards our Hunter project which will provide the same internet and direct cloud connectivity as any other metropolitan city,” he says.